Summer Serenity: Strategies to Stop Eczema Flares in Hot Weather

 Hydration is key during hot months—not just topically but internally.
 Dehydrated skin is more prone to cracking, itching, and sensitivity.

-- Eat hydrating, antioxidant-rich fruits and vegetables like watermelon, cucumber, berries, and leafy greens.
+• Eat hydrating, antioxidant-rich foods like watermelon, cucumber, and berries.

 Final Thoughts: Make Summer a Season of Skin Strength